This is Tracey from Scott Fitness with

 to a non-varied training program.

-are somewhat inversely proportionate to one another (I*D*F).
+frequency) are somewhat inversely proportionate to one another

-This model suggests that if one component is decreased, increasing
+(I*D*F).
+This model suggests that if one component is decreased,

-one or both of the other components may make up for this loss.
+increasing one or both of the other components may make up for

-For example, by training each muscle group every 4 days instead
+this loss.
+For example, by training each muscle group every 4

-of every 3 days (decreased frequency), the number of exercises
+days instead of every 3 days (decreased frequency), the number

-or sets may be increased (increased duration), or the amount
+of exercises or sets may be increased (increased duration), or

-of weight may be increased (increased intensity).
-Intensity is
+the amount of weight may be increased (increased intensity).

-decreased for a time, strength and muscle mass gains will likely
+intensity is decreased for a time, strength and muscle mass gains

-deteriorate.
-Increasing frequency or duration cannot make up
+will likely deteriorate.
+Increasing frequency or duration cannot

-for a decrease of intensity.
-When frequency decreases to a point,
+make up for a decrease of intensity.
+When frequency decreases

-occur and less progress can be made.
-However, losses of muscular
+begins to occur and less progress can be made.
+However, losses

 Interestingly, strength and muscular development may actually